nineinchnick/yii-nfy/README.md

 The example mostly shows how to use web sockets and a different delivery method than Nfy::log().

-## Usage scenarios

-### Delivering messages

-Remember, that when a message is being published that process should be fast and shouldn't distrupt the normal HTTP request.
-If it requires contacting a remote host, it is prefferable to deliver a message to a local queue or service and let some other process handle it further.

-#### Simple database queue

-Implementing queues in a RDBMS could be considered an anti-pattern but if its for a low volume traffic it's an acceptable solution because it doesn't require any external components or services.

-#### Emailing

-By using the NfyDbQueue class, NfyQueue could be extended to send emails instead of writing data to a sql database.

-#### Message queue

-By using an external service, like a message queue server

-* Publish a message
-* The service takes care of delivering it to recipients who subscribed to a specific channel

-#### Proxy

-When using slow and/or unreliable transports, like sending to a remove host that could be offline, to avoid interrupting the processing of a normal HTTP request you could do the following:

-* Publish the message to either the database or message queue
-* Have another process in the background read from the queue and deliver it further

 ### Receiving messages

 By configuring the WebNotifications widget messages could be read by: